Francis Habgood

 Sir Francis John Stapylton Habgood (born 19 November 1964) is a retired senior British police officer.
 He was the Chief Constable of Thames Valley Police.
 He was appointed in April 2015.
-He is also a visiting fellow at Lady Margaret Hall, Oxford University.
+He is also a visiting fellow at Lady Margaret Hall, University of Oxford.
 He holds the Queen's Police Medal.

 His final day as Chief Constable of Thames Valley Police was 22 March 2019, retiring at the age of 54 after having served four years in the post, 15 years within that force, and more than 32 years in total within the police service.

 Early life and education

 Habgood was born on 19 November 1964 in Jedburgh, Scotland.
 His father was John Habgood, an Anglican priest who would later rise to become Archbishop of York and a life peer.
 He was educated at the Chorister School, Durham, and Repton School in Derbyshire.
 He studied mechanical engineering at Newcastle University (BSc) and applied criminology the University of Cambridge (Diploma).